Danwerk/event-registration/README.md

    **interface is derived from IBaseRepository**
 2. In App.DAL.EF directory called Repositories create actual Repositories that implements previously created interfaces
 3. Use Repositories in Controllers.

-# Restaurant Opening Hours - Representation of Days of the Week
-This part outlines the agreed-upon format and values for representing days of the week in the Restaurant Opening Hours application.
-Consistency between the frontend and backend ensures smooth communication and data handling.